 Enter the container passphrase, and create one for your new key.

-Step 4: Translate the keyfile to PEM encoding
+Step 4: You translate the keyfile to PEM encoding

 openssl rsa -in STAR_DOMAIN_encrypted.key -outform PEM -out STAR_DOMAIN_encrypted_pem.key